Do you have a Google+ profile? If so, you might have heard is Google+ really going away? The rumors are true.

-This social media platform, which has been jostling for its place among giants like Facebook and Twitter, was originally hatched as a way to gather a lot of Google products under one umbrella.
+This social media platform, which has been jostling for its place among giants like Facebook and Twitter, was hatched as a way to gather Google products under one umbrella.

-In an exclusive interview with Forbes on February 26th, Senior VP Sundar Pichai hinted at preliminary plans: “I think increasingly you’ll see us focus on communications [Hangouts], photos and the Google+ stream as three important areas, rather than being thought of as one area.”
+In an exclusive interview with Forbes on February 26th, Senior VP Sundar Pichai hinted at preliminary plans.
+“I think increasingly you’ll see us focus on communications [Hangouts], photos and the Google+ stream as three important areas, rather than being thought of as one area.”

-Interestingly, none of the three components references the “Plus” name, which has led to the assumption that’s it’s definitely going to disappear at some point.
+Interestingly, none of the three components references the “Plus” name.
+This has led to the assumption that it’s definitely going to disappear at some point.

-Excelling at ease of upload, advanced editing tools that blow other social networks away and over a billion users uploading per week are nothing to sniff at.
+Excelling at ease of upload, advanced editing tools that blow other social networks away.
+And over a billion users uploading per week are nothing to sniff at.

 There’s nothing that you need to do as a business or blogger except wait and see what’s in store.

 You won’t lose any followers or need to make any changes.

 If you have a Google+ profile in place, carry on and keep on networking and sharing.